 - Sina Weibo

 As already said, one of the biggest challenges Western brands face when doing business in China is their lack of knowledge of the audience whom they are talking to.
-In order to better understand the needs and tastes of customers and to organise an effective strategy, it is essential to create a business persona.
+In order to better understand the needs and tastes of customers and to organize an effective strategy, it is essential to create a business persona.
 This is what In Other Words does for you in its infographic.
 In the last section of China in a Nutshell, you will find the description of a potential middle class client – a useful implement if you are planning your communication strategy to approach the Chinese market (Penetrating the Chinese market at Luna Vega).